schowdhuri/grub-guide/docs/intro.md

 This is a living document that grows with each travel adventure.
 While I start with placeholder images, I'll gradually replace them with my personal photos and add new discoveries from future travels.

-Start exploring by selecting a country from the sidebar, or dive right into my favorites in Thailand! 🌶️
+Start exploring by selecting a country or cuisine from the sidebar, or dive right into my favorites in Thailand! 🌶️